 In readjusting to sharing spaces with people other than our own household, most spaces will require some level of modification to both keep appropriate distance from one another while, in a strange parallel, maintaining that vibe of our connected teams.

 With these unknowns before us, we want to consider some ways to make the best of what we have.
-Using analytics to ensure social distancing rules are adhered to, to measure usage of popular spaces for maintenance purposes, to review current furniture configurations to increase appreciation and usage from your employees.
+Using asset utilization data and workplace analytics can to ensure social distancing rules are adhered to, to measure usage of popular spaces for maintenance purposes, to review current furniture configurations to increase appreciation and usage from your employees.

 Here at MySeat, we are fans of harnessing the data that your space and users yield, in their normal day to day activities, as a large part of that decision making.